What’s the one piece of content you look forward to the most?

 Natalie Massenet, Net-A-Porter’s founder, described the magazine in a recent #FashionInConversation talk:

 “We’re building a physical temple to our brand—like Apple did with stores.
 Porter is meant to be a lasting, more intimate look into the minds of fashion’s most interesting people.
 It will be published six times a year and distributed in 60 countries, though consistently published in American English.”

-Infact, readers often peruse these mags to find featured products they might like to purchase.
-Although the content is not sales focused, Net-A-Porter want to make it easy for readers who may want to buy.
+In fact, readers often peruse these mags to find featured products they might like to purchase.
+Although the content is not sales-focused, Net-A-Porter wants to make it easy for readers who may want to buy.